Advisor for On-campus & Ecampus Students

 As the student, you should:

-- Explore your interests and goals with your advisor and with Career Services.
+Explore your interests and goals with your advisor and with the Career Development Center.

 Your advisor should:

 Outline the pros and cons of your educational decisions, but ultimately leave the choice to you.